maggiesherwin/CraftingDH/week_2/Blog2.md

 I am very glad to see that while Milligan does list his credentials, he does also include an "about me" that gives more context to his perspective.
 I believe that to Milligan, openess is about making sources more available, which in turn will make them less confusing (a consequence of multiple researchers each making their own data record with their own criteria and/or relevant information).

 #### Michelle Moravec
 Compared to the other "about me" sections, Moravec's is a breath of fresh air.
 Instead of listing credentials, Moravec shares her past and goals when it comes to research.
+This

 Her idea of 'openness' is that of open notebooks - much like McDaniel - where the writing process can be shared with others.

 #### Kathleen Fitzpatrick
+We are back to the resume biographies!
+Once again,

 What did I learn?